William Melvin Kelley: Influence and legacy

-For Kathryn Schulz, in The New Yorker, Kelley is "the lost giant of American literature".
+For Kathryn Schulz, writing in The New Yorker in 2018, Kelley is "the lost giant of American literature".

 Personal life

 William Melvin Kelley was born on November 1, 1937, at Seaview Hospital, a tuberculosis sanatorium on Staten Island in New York City, where his mother, Narcissa Agatha Garcia Kelley, was a patient.
 His father William was for many years the editor of the Amsterdam News and his family was involved in the Methodist Episcopal church.
 Kelley grew up in the working-class Italian-American neighbourhood of The Bronx, with his parents and his maternal grandmother, a seamstress, who was the daughter of an enslaved African and a Confederate colonel.

 He was educated at the nearly all-white Fieldston School in New York, where he became student-council president and captain of the track team.
 He then went to Harvard University (class of 1960), where he studied under John Hawkes and Archibald MacLeish.
 Kelley's mother died during his sophomore year and his father when he was a senior.
 Kelley unsuccessfully switched majors four times and dropped out in 1960, six months before graduation, to become a writer.

 On December 15, 1962, only 8 months after they met again at the Penn Relays, Kelley married Karen Gibson, a young woman from Chicago who was studying art at Sarah Lawrence College to become a painter (she was later to be known by the first name Aiki).
 They had first met briefly as teenagers.
-They moved to Rome in 1963, and came back to the States after a year.
+They moved to Rome in 1963, and returned to the United States after a year.

-Their first daughter, Jessica, was born in February 1965, and their second daughter, Ciara, in May 1968 in Paris, where the Kelleys lived at 4 Rue Regis, the building where author Richard Wright had lived a few years earlier.
+Their first daughter, Jessica, was born in February 1965, and their second daughter, Cira, in May 1968 in Paris, where the Kelleys lived at 4 Rue Regis, the building where author Richard Wright had lived a few years earlier.

 After the 1968 assassinations of Martin Luther King Jr. and Robert F. Kennedy, Kelley and his wife decided they did not want to raise their family amidst the US's racial violence.
 Originally, the family had plans to move on from Paris to Francophone Africa, but relocated to Jamaica instead, where they lived for nearly a decade.
 Having rediscovered the Bible, Kelley and his family embraced Judaism.
 In 1977, nearly penniless, they moved back to New York to a derelict six-floor walkup at 125th Street and Fifth Avenue, and later to the Dunbar Apartments in Harlem.